 - Why exactly do I want to reach this goal?

 - What is your internal motivation?
-Ramadan provides an external motivation, but individuals are more successful at breaking and keeping a habit who are intrinsically motivated.
+Ramadan provides an external stimulus, but individuals are more successful at breaking and keeping an intrinsically motivated habit.
 In the running example, intrinsic motivation to quit smoking could be to become a better Muslim/healthy for your family, etc.

-The means to break your goal into quantifiable elements wherein you can identify exactly how you expect to feel as you are taking steps to achieve your goal.
+The means to break your goal into quantifiable elements can identify precisely how you expect to feel as you are taking steps to achieve your goal.
 It could include making a calendar and using stickers to mark the days you have gone without smoking.

-The investigating whether your goal is acceptable to you.
-You weigh the pros and cons, the effort, and time it will take to complete your objective and evaluate whether it is something you genuinely want to accomplish.
+For investigating whether your goal is acceptable to you, you weigh the pros and cons, the effort, and the time it will take to complete your objective and evaluate whether it is something you genuinely want to accomplish.
 It doesn’t mean that you cannot take the impossible and make it happen.
 It merely means you will need to make it happen through careful planning.

 Is reaching your goal important to you?
 In what way?
 Where do you see yourself in the future if you continue your habit versus if you discontinue the practice?
 Knowing this about yourself will provide you with some motivation to reach your goal.

-It involves having a specific time frame in which to complete your goal, (which is easy to do in the month of Ramadan).
-It takes a month to make or break a habit so use this time wisely to overcome your addictions while fasting.
+It involves having a specific time frame to complete your goal (which is easy to do in the month of Ramadan).
+It takes a month to make or break a habit, so use this time wisely to overcome your addictions while fasting.